Come and visit us at Maungaturoto:

 Experience the spirit of the locals.
 And what a big-hearted spirit it is!
 A look down the main street of Maungaturoto reveals brand new gardens, developed and implemented by the community.
 A new wharf was also constructed as part of sesquicentennial celebrations — once again, a triumph of community spirit.

-Here you’ll find welcoming cafes and eateries — one situated in the grand old bank building built by early settlers — as well as some of New Zealand’s best hot pies.
+Here you’ll find welcoming cafes and eateries — one situated in the grand old bank building designed by architects Mitchell and Mitchell and opened in 1940— as well as some of New Zealand’s best hot pies.

 There’s also a quirky collection of shops to browse, none more wonderfully weird than Dreams, with a pair of giant gumbooted feet planted upside down atop its roof.
 Markets are on every 1st Friday of the Month from 3.30pm attracting tourists, visitors, locals and more!